A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

-Suppose that during the last 10 days up to the last observed day, the number of deaths in the Madrid region was artificially incremented by 20\% every day.
-What should be the impact on the rest of the country?
+Suppose that during the last 20 days up to the last observed day, the number of deaths in the Madrid region was artificially incremented by 5\% every day from the day before.
+What should be the impact on other regions?

-Figure \ref{fig.scenario1spain} reports the differences, to actual estimations (Figure \ref{fig.bayespred-spain}) and the predicted number of increase in cases, deaths, and recovered overall Spain during and after the hypothesized 10 days.
-Given the actual situation, we do not expect an increase in the number of cases with certainty probability due to the underlying contagious process assumed by the model.